BiAPoL/BioImage-Analysis-and-Data-Processing-Workshop-2025/docs/multichannel_analysis/readme.md

 ![](screenshot4.png)

 The feature extraction widget should open.

+In case of single channel analysis, the `Reference Labels Layer` should be set to the labels layer of the objects you want to extract features from.
+We would click on `Run` and we would be done!

-Check the `relate to other channel(s)` checkbox and a new dropdown menu should appear.
+ For multichannel analysis, check the `relate to other channel(s)` checkbox and a new dropdown menu should appear.
 Select `dna_labels` in the new dropdown menu.

 ![](screenshot7.png)